Close call: Railroad barrier rests on top of Bridgewater school bus filled with children

 The bus rested on the pavement and was not blocking the tracks, so no contact was made.

-Jonny Whynock captured the scary moments and said it was a scary few seconds watching it all unfold.
+Jonny Whynock captured the scary moment on video and said it was a scary few seconds watching it all unfold.

 “My heart sunk to my stomach and I was worried that if there were people on the bus, besides just the driver and the children, this could be a very tragic event in the center of town today,” Whynock said.
 “I don’t know if the bus driver followed the normal protocols or if they were trying to beat the light, I don’t want to accuse anyone of doing anything wrong, but in a situation like that it seems like there should be a better protocol.”